-On 23 April 1932 the schooner Brilliant was launched from the yard of Henry B. Nevins at City Island, New York.
-She was built for Walter Barnum, and at his request the construction details were of the highest standard for a possible voyage around the world.
-At the present time, Brilliant is in every way fit to undergo any of the trials envisioned for her when new.
-She is a tribute to her designer, builder, and to all those who have owned or cared for her over the intervening years.
+On April 23, 1932, the schooner Brilliant was launched from the yard of Henry B. Nevins at City Island, New York.
+The vessel was built for Walter Barnum, and at his request the construction details were of the highest standard for a possible voyage around the world.
+At the present time, Brilliant is in every way fit to undergo any of the trials that were envisioned for the vessel when new.
+Brilliant is a tribute to the vessel's designer, builder, and to all those who have owned or cared for the vessel over the intervening years.

-Although not primarily built for racing, Brilliant can give a good account of herself when there is plenty of wind.
+Although not primarily built for racing, Brilliant can give a good account when there is plenty of wind.

 During the summer of 2000, Brilliant raced with Tall Ships 2000 from Boston to Halifax and won First in Class and third in a fleet of over 40 vessels.
-She went on to win the race from Halifax to Amsterdam, First in Class and First in Fleet.
-She entered the 1932 Bermuda Race soon after being launched, and though she lost her Genoa jib on the first night out, she was not far behind when the Highland Light broke the existing course record.
+Brilliant went on to win the race from Halifax to Amsterdam, First in Class and First in Fleet.
+The vessel entered the 1932 Bermuda Race soon after being launched.
+Brilliant lost the Genoa jib on the first night out, but was not far behind when Highland Light broke the existing course record.

-In 1933, Brilliant set a record in elapsed time for vessels of her size when she ran from Nantucket Lightship to Bishop Rock Light, England, in 15 days, 1 hour and 23 minutes.
+In 1933, Brilliant set a record in elapsed time for vessels of the same size in a run from Nantucket Lightship to Bishop Rock Light, England, in 15 days, 1 hour, and 23 minutes.

 In 1936, one of the hardest Bermuda Races was run.
-In a heart-breaking finish, Brilliant was becalmed almost at the finish line, and the crew helplessly watched the Vamarie catch a breeze, come up from astern, and cross the finish line several minutes ahead.
+In a heartbreaking finish, Brilliant was becalmed almost at the finish line, and the crew helplessly watched the Vamarie catch a breeze, come up from astern, and cross the finish line several minutes ahead.
 Brilliant was thus second over the line.
 Kirawan, a smaller craft, won on corrected time.
-Henry E. Bodman of Detroit, Michigan, purchased Brilliant in 1940 and took her out to the Great Lakes.
-There she cruised until William W. Spivy bought her in 1942.
-Mr. Spivy donated her to the Coast Guard for anti-submarine patrol work.
-In this service she operated out of St. Simon's Island, Georgia, evidently spotting at least one submarine but without mishap.
+Henry E. Bodman of Detroit, Michigan, purchased Brilliant in 1940 and took the vessel to the Great Lakes.
+There Brilliant cruised until William W. Spivy bought the vessel in 1942.
+Mr. Spivy donated Brilliant to the Coast Guard for antisubmarine patrol work, operating out of St. Simon's Island, Georgia, evidently spotting at least one submarine but without mishap.

 With the end of World War II, Brilliant, along with other yachts that had been pressed into service, was auctioned off.
-She was purchased by Briggs Cunningham in 1945.
-Mr. Cunningham rerigged her with taller masts and increased sail area with the intention of giving her more speed in light winds.
-After a poor showing in the 1946 Bermuda Race, she stayed more or less in Long Island Sound.
+Brilliant was purchased by Briggs Cunningham in 1945.
+Mr. Cunningham rerigged the yacht with taller masts and increased sail area with the intention of giving the vessel more speed in light winds.
+After a poor showing in the 1946 Bermuda Race, Brilliant stayed more or less in Long Island Sound.

-In 1953, Mr. Cunningham generously donated Brilliant to Mystic Seaport to teach young people the art of seamanship.
-Through program earnings and continued donations by friends of Brilliant, this fine schooner has been maintained to a high standard and is admired wherever she goes.
+In 1953, Mr. Cunningham generously donated Brilliant to Mystic Seaport Museum to teach young people the art of seamanship.
+Through program earnings and continued donations by friends of Brilliant, this fine schooner has been maintained to a high standard and is admired everywhere.

-Since 1953, Brilliant has sailed the equivalent in nautical miles of five times around the earth with more than 9,000 students setting her sails and steering her course.
-Caring for this significant vessel and keeping maritime skills alive help Mystic Seaport fulfill its mission as the Museum of America and the Sea.
+Since 1953, Brilliant has sailed the equivalent in nautical miles of five times around the earth with more than 11,000 students setting the sails and steering the course.
+Caring for this significant vessel and keeping maritime skills alive help Mystic Seaport Museum fulfill its mission of inspiring an enduring connection to the American maritime experience.